unoplatform/workshops/uno-bootcamp/modules/99-Ship-your-app/README.md

 It's now time to ship it to different stores and push the WASM version on a web site for everybody to appreciate it.

-Few steps remains to publish to a store, like...
+A few steps remain to publish your app to a store, like...

 * Add more features - like a persistence of the todo list or a synchronization with a server
 * Write down a marketing description for your app